codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 ```

-#### Update configuration for other ingress controllers
+##### Update configuration for other ingress controllers
-For other ingress controllers, including AWS Load Balancer Controller, update the relevant sections in`config.yaml` to align with the new name for the ingress chart:
+For other ingress controllers, including ALB (Application Load Balancer), update the relevant sections in`config.yaml` to align with the new name for the ingress chart:
 * Replace `ingress` with `ingress-nginx`
 * Replace `annotations` that have been deprecated with `ingressClassName`